Teaching Students with Disabilities

 The first step in teaching students with disabilities seems obvious — treat these students as you would all students.
 Students with disabilities present a wide variety of backgrounds, abilities, and academic skills.
 Despite good intentions, faculty sometimes treat students with disabilities differently.
 Revising your perceptions and attitudes is perhaps the most important accommodation for a student with a disability.

 Encourage students to talk to you about their academic needs and challenges to the extent they are comfortable.
 The student’s own suggestions, based on his or her experience with the disability, will prove invaluable as you adapt your instruction to meet the student’s needs.
-Up to this point in their education, teams of specialists, classroom teachers, and parents may have planned any help needed by on behalf of the student.
+Up to this point in their education, teams of specialists, classroom teachers, and parents may have planned any help needed by the student, on their behalf.

 Unlike a K-12 setting, seeking disability accommodations in the college setting becomes the responsibility of the student.
 Students who fear possible discrimination on the part of faculty may find this responsibility difficult.
 Making a general announcement in class that you are willing to work with any student who needs accommodation for a disability can be greatly supportive.